-Of course, you can expand hugely on this lst and “dig down” deeper on certain topics.
+Of course, you can expand hugely on this list and “dig down” deeper on certain topics.

-Consultations are usually provided free (of course you can charge if you wish) and can take a considerable amount of time.
+Consultations are usually provided free (of course you can charge if you wish) as they can take a considerable amount of time.
 I know one trainer at a gym I used to work at offered a 2-3 hour consultation free of charge as he knew this would really help when it came to signing up his prospective clients.

-This may seem like a lot for free but if you are selling 3 – 6 months worth of training sessions to them then you need as much information as possible.
+This may seem like a lot for free, but if you are selling 3 – 6 months worth of training sessions to them, then you need as much information as possible.
 And, potential clients given that amount of free time are 90% (probably even more!) likely to sign up as they are in the right stage of “readiness” to begin.

-A good well run, professional consultation is the difference between a client signing up or not and is crucial for you to begin writing programmes for them.
+A well-run, professional consultation may be the difference between a client signing up or not and is also crucial for you to begin writing programmes for them.

-Remember, your relationship with your client will evolve over-time and gradually they will share more information as you work together.
-And, yes you will have clients who will be nervous about the consultation and may not be overly forth coming with information which is why you need to adapt your consultation skills for every client!
+Your relationship with your client will evolve over-time and gradually they will share more information as you work together.
+And, yes you will have clients who will be nervous about the consultation and may not be overly forthcoming with information, which is why you need to adapt your consultation skills for every client!

-It’s practice and over time you will nail the process, sign up the clients and get them achieving their goals!
+It’s practice, and over time you will fine-tune the process, sign up the clients and get them achieving their goals!

-Here are the Fundamental Principles and Variables of a Fitness Exercise Training Programme:
+The Fundamental Principles and Variables of a Fitness Exercise Training Programme

-How the body improves is very specific to the stress you place on it i.e. flexibility will improve by incorporating stretching and mobility exercises and likewise, muscle tone and strength will occur from regular strength/resistance training.
+How the body improves is very specific to the stress you place upon it i.e. flexibility will improve by incorporating stretching and mobility exercises and likewise, muscle tone and strength will increase from regular strength/resistance training.

 You can then drill deeper and become more specific.
-Regular heavy strength training may not be required that often for an endurance athlete such as a marathon runner (although at times it may be appropriate) and whilst training on a rowing machine will help develop an all-round cardiovascular function it’s not specific to someone wanting to run a faster 5k.
+For example, regular heavy strength training may not be required that often for an endurance athlete such as a marathon runner (although at times it may be appropriate), and whilst training on a rowing machine will help develop an all-round cardiovascular function it’s not specific to someone wanting to run a faster 5k.